Construction of Healthcare Facilities: Procurement of Funding, Zoning, Environment Constraints, Certificate of Need

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will prepare construction counsel drafting contracts and advising on developing healthcare facilities to address contractual and regulatory issues that take the project from conception to completion.
+This CLE course will prepare construction counsel drafting contracts and advising on developing healthcare facilities to address contractual and regulatory issues that take the project from conception to completion.
 The panel will discuss how to address issues of funding, zoning, and, when applicable, acquiring a certificate of need (CON), as well as address the regulatory compliance with the National Fire Protection Association (NFPA) 101 standards, the Life Safety Code (LSC), and NFPA 99 standards (the Health Care Facilities Code (HCFC)), and more.

 - Pre-certificate of need